Soft-Contact/resto/specs/resto_json_api_technical_description.md

 ## Technical overview

-The requests are made from SoftPos towards the 3rd-party server using HTTP or (preferably) HTTPS POST request using the [JSON](https://en.wikipedia.org/wiki/JSON) based format defined in this document.
+The requests are made towards server using HTTPS POST request using the [JSON](https://en.wikipedia.org/wiki/JSON) based format defined in this document.

-All SoftPos cash registers have a unique identifier (UUID).

 All amounts are represented by cents (integer) and quantities in 1/1000 parts (integer).

 All dates and times are represented using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).